modelscope/FunASR/docs/reference/FQA.md

 ## Can I use a speaker model other than cam++?

-Yes. `spk_model` can be any FunASR `AutoModel` speaker embedding model, including a ModelScope model id or a local model path.
+Yes. `spk_model` can be any FunASR `AutoModel` speaker embedding model, including a ModelScope model ID or a local model path.
 For example, ERes2NetV2 can be used directly:

 ```python
 from funasr import AutoModel